 Students were told each piece of paper has to be labeled with team's name at the top - is that correct?
 Do they label all their pieces of paper before the questions are asked OR is this done during the 30 second timeframe allotted for each question?

 Each team will be given papers that are already labeled with their team name and question number.

-How many questions will be asked per round (the number of rounds is 4, right?)
+How many questions will be asked per round?

 There will be 12 or 13 questions per round.
 The last question per round is a bonus question and will be announced as such.
 The questions are numbered continuously, meaning in round 2, you do not start at question 1 again.

 The 30 seconds will start after the question is read for a second time.
 The moderator will say something like "Time starts now".

 Is there a penalty for encroaching into some else's grid?
 For example, if someone were to jump up (after a question say), or somehow move into their neighbor's grid, would you be disqualified?
 This would be a momentary encroachment, not sustained?
 How are we keeping others' in/out of the grids?

 There is no penalty for encroaching in someone else's grid.
 No one should be jumping up (at any time), so that should not be a problem.
 As the coach sitting with a team, you are responsible for making sure the team stays within their space.

 Can the team wear a watch?
 This would be especially useful in the case there isn't a count clock available to see.